krzyzak/nazar/README.md

 console do
   require 'nazar'

-  Nazar.enable! # see configuration section for more options end
+  Nazar.enable! # See configuration section for more options and
+                # Opt-in setup section if you don't want to enable it for every item
+end
 ```
 Otherwise, call it in `bin/console` or any other script that launches your REPL.